• Skip to primary navigation

 Here are a few suggestions:

-• Fruits: frozen or fresh fruits in season.
+• Fruits: Frozen or fresh fruits in season.

-• Additional flavors: vanilla or almond extract, cocoa or cinnamon powder.
+• Additional flavors: Vanilla or almond extract, cocoa or cinnamon powder.

-• Protein powder: especially if you want to enjoy it as a post-workout snack.
+• Protein powder: Especially if you want to enjoy it as a post-workout snack.

-• Dark chocolate chips or shavings: to make it a lovely dessert.
+• Dark chocolate chips or shavings: To make it a lovely dessert.

 How to store chia seeds?